siberex/CADing/README.md

 # CADing

-Umbrella repo for various 3D-printing and CAD-modeling projects
+Umbrella repo for various 3D-printing and CAD-modeling projects.

+All models are created with FDM printing in mind.

 # Contents